clairegregg/captcha-solver/ClaireProjectNotes.md

 ## Splitting the captcha to help identify characters

 At this point, I was blocked from continuing on the pi as I lost access, so I did this step on my laptop.
 Followed help from https://stackoverflow.com/questions/42502176/opencv-extract-letters-from-string-using-python

+After a lot of difficulty, I found https://medium.com/analytics-vidhya/solving-noisy-text-captchas-126734c3c717 which I decided to follow instead.